Skip to content

 My Oura Ring 5 sizing kit, fresh out of the package.

 The Ring 5 starts at $399 for Silver or Black and is $499 for Brushed Silver, Deep Rose, Gold and Stealth.
-That is a $50 jump over the Ring 4's $349 starting price.
-The charging case is a separate $99 and holds multiple full charges, which is genuinely handy for travel.
-The membership has not changed at $5.99 a month or $69.99 a year, and you do need it for the ring to be useful, which remains my biggest ongoing gripe with Oura compared to subscription-free rings like RingConn.
+That is a $50 jump over the Ring 4's $349 starting price (which has been showing up with a better discount on Amazon).
+The charging case is a separate $99 and holds multiple full charges, which is handy for travel.
+The membership has not changed at $5.99 a month or $69.99 a year and you do need it for the ring to be useful, which remains my biggest ongoing gripe with Oura compared to subscription-free rings like RingConn.

 How Ring 5 sizing differs, and why to re-size

-This is the step people skip and then regret.
+This is the step people may skip but then regret.
 Because the Ring 5 has a brand new, smaller body, your old Oura size does not always carry over.
 At least that's what they say.
-I found the new sizing kit to be comparable to my old one.
-Oura is recommending the Ring 5 sizing kit even for existing members and early reviewers have already reported mixed results, with some staying the same size and others needing to go up a size.
-My own sizing kit just arrived, so here is a real look at it.
+I found the new sizing kit to be comparable to my old one, but Oura is recommending the Ring 5 sizing kit even for existing members and early reviewers have already reported mixed results.
+Some stayed the same size and others needed to go up a size.
+My own sizing kit arrived ahead of the ring so I can speak to what I noticed.

 Oura Ring 5 sizing kit tray with sizers from size 6 to 12